-Annapurna Base Camp Trek gives you the experience of walking in diverse topographies, varied culture, lush greenery and the beautiful view of deep George.
+Annapurna Base Camp Trek gives you the experience of walking in diverse topographies, varied cultures, lush greenery, and the beautiful view of deep George.

-Most of the area of Annapurna region is covered by Annapurna Sanctuary Area.
-Here, you will get the glimpses of endangered animals.
-Annapurna Sanctuary area allows you to see 360 panorama and nearby view of the south face of the towering Annapurna Himalaya.
+Most of the area of the Annapurna region is covered by Annapurna Sanctuary Area.
+Here, you will get glimpses of endangered animals.
+Annapurna Sanctuary area allows you to see 360 panoramas and a nearby view of the south face of the towering Annapurna Himalaya.

-During the trek, you will walk through terraced farmland, Rhododendron forests and walk near Glacier Rivers and waterfalls.
-The amazing backdrop of tall Himalayas will accompany you throughout your journey to Annapurna region base camp trek.
+During the trek, you will walk through terraced farmland and Rhododendron forests and walk near glacier rivers and waterfalls.
+The amazing backdrop of the tall Himalayas will accompany you throughout your journey to the Annapurna base camp trek.

-Annapurna base camp trek passes through villages with mixed culture.
+Annapurna base camp trek passes through villages with mixed cultures.
 The cultural diversity you will get to behold in this region will add pleasure to your trip.
-Annapurna region is home to diverse ethnic groups of Gurung, Magar, Thakali, Manangi, Lobanad Tibetan groups are among few of the settlement from low land areas to northernmost face.
-Together they live, share the culture, lifestyle and welcome the tourists with warm hospitality.
-Here, you will also get the insights of the locals during your accommodation in the tea houses.
+Annapurna region is home to diverse ethnic groups of Gurung, Magar, Thakali, Manangi, and Lobanad Tibetan groups are among a few of the settlements from low land areas to the northernmost face.
+Together they live, share their culture, and lifestyle, and welcome the tourists with warm hospitality.
+Here, you will also get insights into the locals during your accommodation in the tea houses.

 Annapurna region has preserved cultural and historical heritage.
 The trekking region can be a good trekking zone for solo travelers as it is one of the busiest trials after Everest Base Camp.

 This region is known for its biological conservation.
-The upper part of the sub-alpine grassland of the Annapurna region homes rarely found animals of which snow leopards and blue sheep which is the prime.
-During your journey towards to the Annapurna Base Camp, you will get to see Kokla, Blood Pheasant and colorful butterflies and insects.
+In the upper part of the sub-alpine grassland of the Annapurna region homes rarely found animals of which snow leopards and blue sheep which is the prime.
+During your journey towards the Annapurna Base Camp, you will get to see Kokla, Blood Pheasant, and colorful butterflies and insects.

 The trek to Annapurna Base Camp commences from Tikhedhunga.
-To reach the next destination Ulleri, you will walk upwards on stone steps which is in the large distance.
-Walking through waterfalls, uphill trial, fewer vegetation areas, calm forests and passing suspension bridges, you will feel ecstatic.
+To reach the next destination Ulleri, you will walk upwards on stone steps which is a large distance.
+Walking through waterfalls, uphill trials, fewer vegetation areas, calm forests, and passing suspension bridges, you will feel ecstatic.
 After a hike from Ghorepani, the next destination will Poonhill.
-From here you can get the view of Dhaulagiri ranges, Machhapuchre, however, you not miss the view of Annapurna ranges too.
+From here you can get the view of the Dhaulagiri ranges, and Machhapuchre, however, you do not miss the view of the Annapurna ranges too.

 The Annapurna Base Camp also takes you to the picturesque and peaceful Sinuwa village.

-With all the uphill journey, the journey can be tiring, however, the views are breathtaking.
-To restore your energy, you can take rest at Jhinu Danda overnight.
+With all the uphill journeys, the journey can be tiring, however, the views are breathtaking.
+To restore your energy, you can take a rest at Jhinu Danda overnight.
 In the morning walking 20 minutes downhill, you will reach Jhinu Hotspring.
 The experience here will certainly help boost your energy.

-Best seasons for Annapurna Base Camp Trek is spring and autumn.
-Spring season in Nepal falls from March to May and autumn from September to December.
+The best seasons for Annapurna Base Camp Trek are spring and autumn.
+The Spring season in Nepal falls from March to May and autumn from September to December.

-However, Regulus Treks and Expedition will arrange the trek round the year on demand.
-As this is a moderate trek, you need not have to have prior experience of trekking.
+However, Regulus Treks and Expedition will arrange the trek around the year on demand.
+As this is a moderate trek, you need not have to have prior experience in trekking.